madeeha-balouch/resume-fit-dual-approach/README.md

 Despite advances in NLP and ML:

-Most solutions rely on either semantic or predictive methods—not both.
+Most solutions rely on either semantic or predictive methods, not both.

 There's limited focus on model explainability in candidate ranking systems.